-But where do you start when there are so many models to choose from?
-Easy, you start right here because we’ve done all the homework for you and selected a quartet of great induction models that don’t cost an arm and a leg.
+But where do you start when there are so many models of induction cooktop to choose from?
+Easy, you start right here because we’ve done all the homework for you and selected a stack of great induction hob models that don’t cost an arm and a leg…

-So how do they work?
+So how do induction hobs work?
 That’ll be our old underrated friend magnetism.

 Even when the hob is on it remains cool to the touch, yet as soon as you place a saucepan on it, a whopping amount of heat is generated and before you know it you’ve whipped up a four-course banquet.

 You can even put a tea towel between the hob and the pan and it won’t catch fire, not that I’d advise doing that.
 A word of warning: don't put your hand on the hob when you lift the pan up as heat will transfer from the pan back into the glass of the hob.
 And because the whole hob is completely smooth, any spillages like boiled milk and slimy pasta water are very easily cleaned with a simple flick of a kitchen wipe.

 There is a slight down side to this: the absence of knobs makes cleaning easier but control of temperature settings slightly harder.
 A knob really is the ultimate temperature changing device, and no touchable strip can measure up.

-However there is a small but fairly significant caveat that should be considered before jumping on the induction bandwagon: induction only works with ferrous metals like cast iron and chances are at least some of your current cookware is of the wrong variety, so you'll need to replace it.
+However, there is a small but fairly significant caveat that should be considered before jumping on the induction bandwagon: induction only works with ferrous metals like steel and cast iron and chances are at least some of your current cookware is of the wrong variety, so you'll need to replace it.

 It’s easy to check with pans will work on an induction hob: place a magnet to the base of each pot and pan.
 If it sticks you’re in luck; if not you’ll need to fork out on some new pans (here's our pick of the best saucepan sets and best non-stick frying pans).